 Some time ago I had the gift of being able to read the story of Christ’s appearance to the Apostles in the upper room in this way.
 As my reading and reflecting progressed, at some point it became a time of deep prayer and revelation.
 Those revelations have stuck with me through several years now.

 Most of us know the general story of Christ's repeated appearances to the apostles in the upper room, firstly without the “Doubting Thomas,” and a second time when he is present.

 In the evening of that same day, the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
 Jesus came and stood among them.
-He said to them, 'Peace be with you”… The other disciples said to [Thomas] 'We have seen the Lord,' but he answered, 'Unless I can see the holes that the nails made in his hands and can put my finger into the holes they made, and unless I can put my hand into his side, I refuse to believe.'
-(John 20:19, 25)
+He said to them, 'Peace be with you.”
+When he had said this, he showed them his hands and his side.… The other disciples said to [Thomas] 'We have seen the Lord,' but he answered, 'Unless I can see the holes that the nails made in his hands and can put my finger into the holes they made, and unless I can put my hand into his side, I refuse to believe.'
+(John 20:19-20, 25)

-But I think Thomas gets a bad rap unnecessarily.
+But I've come to believe that Thomas gets a bad rap unnecessarily.
 There’s much more to this story than meets the eye!

 All the Apostles, grown men—some of them burly fishermen—were hiding behind a locked door “for fear of the Jews.”
 But Thomas wasn’t there.

 So then...where WAS Thomas?